 UCL also hosts the Centre for Holocaust Education and the First World War Centenary Battlefield Tours Programme and we provide the opportunity to complete a full two-day teachers’ programme in Holocaust Education as part of the PGCE.

-The Secondary PGCE consists of three core modules: two Master’s-level (level 7) modules, which are assessed through written assignments, and the Professional Practice module, which is assessed by the observation of practical teaching in placement schools.
+The Secondary PGCE consists of three core modules: two subject-related Master’s-level (level 7) modules, which are assessed through written assignments, and the Professional Practice module, which is assessed by the observation of practical teaching in placement schools.

 Teaching at UCL Institute of Education is mostly through seminars and workshops in your teaching base group of about twenty trainee teachers, with additional keynote and subject lectures, tutorials and directed study days, as well as time spent in placements.
 Assessment is by practical teaching, assignments and portfolio tasks.

 Students spend most of their time (up to 120 days) in schools, working with history mentors who support them through two school placements.
 We are fortunate to have a good choice of schools to work with, within our regions inside the London Orbital Motorway (M25).
 The Professional Practice module is assessed through these placements, associated tasks and a portfolio.